What’s the situation?

 You want to break patterns and state the unconventional.
 It’s about clarity.
 It’s about being concrete and increasing contrast.
 It’s about simplicity.
 And the funny thing is: that brings credibility and gives you an edge over alternative options.

-So my question to you: What’s the essence of the most valuable problem your customer wants to be solved?
+What’s the essence of the most valuable problem your customer wants to be solved?

 #4 – Position around the values your customer embraces to stand out